LeslieHaig/Working_Groups_for_FGDC/National GIS Trails Data Schema/readme.md

 Consider what should be the Core attributes (both historic and scenic)
 What to do with non-core attributes?
 Scenic version and Historic version
 Continue going through attributes

 Previous Meeting NOTES:
-FTDS  - Mixing three types of trails, three GIS standards (Historic/Scenic/Local Trails)??Local trail version check box for NHT vs NST
+FTDS  - Mixing three types of trails, three GIS standards (Historic/Scenic/Local Trails)??
+Local trail version check box for NHT vs NST
 Need Lookup table for the names of the National Trails (Historic version/Scenic version)